Wujidadi/Ajax-and-Fetch/README.md

-# Ajax and Fetch
+# Ajax and Fetch API
-Study on Ajax and Fetch techniques.
+Study on Ajax and Fetch API techniques.